mollie/commercetools/docs/Installing_CommerceTools_APIExtension.md

 #### _Authentication_

-If your Azure function has authentication enabled, it is recommended to not leave authentication key in the url.
+If your Azure function has authentication enabled, it is recommended to not leave the authentication key in the url.
 Refer to the [Commercetools guide for setting up an Azure functions authentication for more information](https://docs.commercetools.com/api/projects/api-extensions#azurefunctionsauthentication)

 #### _Example JSON body_